 N - METLIFE BUILDING (1963) 200 Park Avenue and East 45th Street

-This 59-story skyscraper is still referred to many New Yorkers by its original name, the Pan Am Building, named for the now non-existent airline.
+This 59-story skyscraper is still referred to by many New Yorkers by its original name, the Pan Am Building, named for the now non-existent airline.

 There aren’t many fans of the MetLife building other than the building’s landlords.
-That’s because its architectural school called Brutalism that uses concrete and blockish forms, dwarfs the regal Helmsley Building in front of it.
+That’s because its architectural school called Brutalism uses concrete and blockish forms, dwarfs the regal Helmsley Building in front of it.

 The building used to have a helipad on the roof, but it was closed in 1977 after a helicopter crash that killed five people.